 - Choose certain “P” foods: Incorporating peaches, plums, pears, and prunes in your diet can help boost your fiber intake and promote regular bowel movements.

 - Cut back on constipating foods.
 Foods such as milk, cheese, and high fat processed foods can have a constipating effect.

 - Exercise: Movement and motion can stimulate your bowels to move at more regular times.
 Adding a 30-minute exercise session to your day or breaking up exercise into 10-minute sessions can help.

 If home treatments aren’t enough, a doctor

 - Lubricants: Some lubricant enemas make it easier for hard stools to pass.
 An example is a Fleet enema, which is made from mineral oil.

 - Stool softeners.
-These medications help to make hard, pebble stools softer and easier to pass.
+These medications help make hard, pebble stools softer and easier to pass.

-While pebble poop bowel movements aren’t usually a medical emergency, they can be uncomfortable for you.
-See a doctor if it interferes with your daily activities.
+While pebble poop bowel movements aren’t usually a medical emergency, they can be uncomfortable.
+See a doctor if constipation interferes with your daily activities.
 A doctor can help you identify the underlying cause and find relief.